15 North Road,

 1 person favorited this theater

-Robins Cinemas reopened the cinema in 1991 and it continued to operate until 2003 when the cinema was forced to close to make way for a new bar.
+Robins Cinemas chain reopened the cinema on 19th July 1991 and it continued to operate until 5th January 2003 when the cinema was forced to close to make way for a new bar.

 Many of the cinema’s Art Deco style features remained intact, many of them hidden away in parts of the cinema which had been disused from wayback.
 In a bid to “modernise” the cinema in the 1970’s, many of the decorative features were painted out to make them blend in rather than stand out, on close inspection most of the detail was still visible.